AI-Hypercomputer/cloud-diagnostics-xprof/README.md

 xprofiler connect -z $ZONE -l $GCS_PATH -m ssh

 xprofiler instance can be accessed at http://localhost:6006.
 ```

+> Note:
+> Running `xprofiler connect` using the SSH tunnel must be done in your local
+> host and ***not*** on a TPU VM.
+>
+> Running `xprofiler connect` using the SSH option allows users to open the
+> `xprofiler` web server and accessed on user's local browser.
+> Therefore, running the `xprofiler connect` subcommand on a TPU VM is not
+> particularly useful and won't work as expected if the command is done on a TPU
+> VM.

 ### List `xprofiler` Instances